You guys!! This Traditional Bread Stuffing is an amazing side dish for your vegan Thanksgiving table. It’s easy to make and oh! so delicious.

 Then I thought how easy it would be to veganize my father’s traditional bread stuffing recipe with just a few simple, really simple, substitutions… and a few omissions.

-B, at first, was against the idea of “any stuffing” because she had thought – due to a “traumatic childhood experience involving oyster-stuffing” that we won’t go into fully here, that all stuffing had oysters in them, and all I could say was “What the hell are you talking about?”
+B, at first, was against the idea of “any stuffing” because she had thought – due to a “traumatic childhood experience involving oyster-stuffing” that we won’t go into fully here, that all stuffing was made with oysters, and all I could say was “What the hell are you talking about?”
 I explained that although oyster-stuffing was a thing, it wasn’t the only thing.
-I proudly told her I would veganize my dad’s traditional stuffing… she wasn’t excited and mumbled something about “wet bread” under her breath.
+I proudly told her I would veganize my dad’s traditional stuffing.
+She wasn’t excited and mumbled something about “wet bread” under her breath.

 I wrote a list of ingredients down, and Britt went off to the store saying she still probably wouldn’t like it because she “just never liked stuffing after that,” and, much clearer now, “it’s just wet bread. who gets excited about wet bread?”